pk22/Twittersample/README.md

 # Twittersample
-assign.php is the index page
+assign.php is the index page and
 Comments.php is accessed to add comments